 - participating in activities that promote your professional growth.

-- attending annual events hosted by the Women’s Center.
+- attending annual events hosted by other teams and the Women’s Center.

 - actively sharing the Center's resources, opportunities, and events with your friends and classmates.